Professor of Civil and Environmental Engineering

 Telephone: +44 1223 3 32715

-Professor Al-Tabbaa’s research revolves around the development, testing and application of technologies and materials in civil engineering for intelligent, sustainable and low carbon future infrastructure and built environment.
-This includes ground improvement, land remediation, low carbon cementitious materials and intelligent biomimetic infrastructure systems.
+Professor Al-Tabbaa’s research revolves around the development, testing and application of technologies and materials in civil & environmental engineering for intelligent, sustainable and low carbon future infrastructure and built environment.
+This includes ground improvement, land remediation, low carbon cementitious materials, carbon capture and sequestration, intelligent biomimetic infrastructure systems, self-healing and self-sensing materials, ground improvement, land remediation and waste treatment and reuse.
+Her work covers the whole spectrum of infrastructure materials from soils to concrete.
+She is the author of over 200 journal papers and over 200 conference papers, 2 books and 6 book chapters.

 The £1.24M TSB SMiRT project (Soil Mix Remediation Technology) has been a focal point for the research activities in land remediation and ground improvement and established the largest UK research-based full-scale field trials of a contaminated site in the UK using soil mix technology.
 The on-going work involves validation of field application to increase uptake of the technology and provide stakeholder confidence.

 A key element of the construction materials area was the £1.67M EPSRC funded Materials for Life (M4L) project in collaboration with Cardiff (Lead) and Bath University as well as 11 international centres of excellence and 22 industrial partners.
 This initiative established the first UK Centre of Excellent on Intelligent Construction Materials to develop self-healing cement-based materials for geotechnical and structural applications.
 The goal is to significantly reduce the costs of future maintenance and enhance the sustainability and safety of future construction.
 This has recently been followed by the new funding of a £4.9M EPSRC Programme Grant: Resilient Materials for Life (RM4L) to expand the research and applications remit and move towards the development of truly biomimetic infrastructure Materials that are self-sensing, self-diagnosing, self-immunising, self-reporting, self-repairing low carbon and low waste.